 What is the Acropolis of Athens?

-The Acropolis of Athens is an ancient collection of buildings and monuments sitting high atop an elevated plateau in the center of the city.
+The Acropolis of ancient Athens is a collection of buildings and monuments sitting high atop an elevated plateau in the center of the city.
 The hill has been inhabited since the 4th Millenium BC, but the buildings of the Acropolis date back to the 5th century BC when they were commissioned by a guy called Pericles during what is known as the Golden Age of Athens.

 Although each building has its own story to tell, many of the most famous structures that remain were built around this time.

 Something wonderful that you’ll discover if you travel to Greece: all the words and names have a meaning!
-The word ‘acropolis’ comes from the Greek for ‘highest point’ and ‘city’.
-Although there are other ones, the Acropolis of Athens is considered the most celebrated.
+So what does Acropolis mean in Greek?

 This piece of history is under renovation and has been since 1975 – a painstaking process of restoring the Parthenon columns and many other buildings.
 It’s important to value this heritage and not touch or stand on any of the ancient structures when you visit the Acropolis.